Eyap53/PlayThemAll/ReadMe.md

+This project is actually suspended.
+Play against the chess ia is possible and working, but it produced some bugs for player against player.
+Please read below for more info about the project.

 # PlayThemAll

-This project (which was originally started to test NodeJS and sockets, but still in developpment) aims to build a game plateform.
+This project aims to build a plateform to play real-time games, using NodeJS and WebSockets.
 People will be able
 - to reserve a pseudo
 - Connect to lobbies
 - Chat in lobbies
 - play different games

-For chat and games, I use sockets, for a real time experience !
+For chat and games, I use sockets, for a real time experience.
 If this project picks your interest, let me know !

-As of today, only Chess is available, but i plan to add more later !
+As of today, only Chess is available, but i was planned to add more later.

 Here is a live version (but unfortunately very ugly) : [https://guarded-depths-27498.herokuapp.com/](https://guarded-depths-27498.herokuapp.com/)